a5221985/tutorials/Architecture/developer_to_architect_mastering_software_architecture.md

 2. Outermost load balancer
 	1. It has public IP
 		1. There are software based and hardware based load balancers
+	2. This will probably see the highest amount of load

 ### Discovery Service and Load Balancing ###
 ### Load Balancer Discovery ###